jlomoglio/SimCore/README.md

 [jlomoglio-badge-url]: https://jlomoglio.github.io/2018/

 ## Video Demo
 In this video demo, I will walk thru what SimCore is and how I designed it.
-This is a session I recorded while previweing it to another development team that needed to use it.
+This is a session I recorded while showing it to another development team that needed to use it.

 https://youtu.be/SgTiNqgmBAs